 TRACE

-does not sell HTD tokens; buying or selling them
+does not sell claim tokens; buying or selling them

 is not endorsed by TRACE.
-Only approved mining
+Only approved contributors

 do not convey value to holders outside the

-shares would then accrue to the new token holder
+shares would then accrue to the new claim-token holder

 since they are product-generating stakeholders in